harshkumarchourasia/100DaysOfGPU/README.md

 Day | Files & Summaries | Reference Material |
 :---: |:---: | :--: |
-1 | parallelize_for_loop.cu Increament each element in loop by a constant. | Josh Holloway - Intro to CUDA series.
+1 | parallelize_for_loop.cu: Increament each element in loop by a constant. | Josh Holloway - Intro to CUDA series.